Update: Pruitt Drops Effort to Withdraw Protections from Bristol Bay, and Army Corps Starts Process for Evaluating Pebble Mine Application

 The Trump EPA had proposed to withdraw restrictions on discharge of mining wastes in Alaska’s Bristol Bay watershed, the largest sockeye salmon spawning area in the world, but Administrator Scott Pruitt suspended this withdrawal action on January 26, 2018.
 The press release said, “This decision neither deters nor derails the application process of Pebble Limited Partnership’s proposed [mining] project. … However, their permit application must clear a high bar, because EPA believes the risk to Bristol Bay may be unacceptable.”

 On March 29, the U.S. Army Corps of Engineers started the process of considering a proposal by Pebble Limited Partnership to develop an open-pit mine 6,500 feet long by 5,500 feet wide, with depths up to 1,750 feet, along with a huge waste impoundment, power plant, transportation infrastructure, and pipeline.
 The Corps published a notice of intent to prepare a draft environmental impact statement to assess the potential social, economic and environmental impacts of the proposed Pebble mine and several alternatives, announcing a series of "public scoping meetings" in Alaska to be held in mid-April 2018, and a one-month scoping process from April 1 to April 30 for the environmental impact statement.
-The Natural Resources Defense Council has criticized the process for having a too-short scoping period, for restricting hearings to Alaska only, and for trying to complete the entire permitting process in less than two years.
+The Natural Resources Defense Council criticized the process for having a too-short scoping period, for restricting hearings to Alaska only, and for trying to complete the entire permitting process in less than two years.
+The Corps subsequently announced that the public can submit comments through June 29.

 Proposed Withdrawal of Protections from Bristol Bay